 That said, the Centers for Disease Control and Prevention (CDC) has established minimal criteria for your return to whatever passes for “normal life” these days.
-If you’ve been sick with COVID-19, whether your illness was confirmed by testing or symptom-based criteria, the CDC recommends that you remain isolated for at least 10 days after your symptoms first appeared AND at least three days (72 hours) after recovery.
+If you’ve been sick with COVID-19, whether your illness was confirmed by testing or symptom-based criteria, the CDC recommends that you remain isolated for at least 10 days since symptom onset and up to 20 days in cases of severe illness.

 What does “recovery” mean?
 According to the CDC, it means that you’ve gone three days without a fever, and without the use of fever-reducing medications, and that your other symptoms, such as cough or shortness of breath, have shown progressive improvement or have gone away completely.
 In other words, if you’re fever free and improving for two days but start running a fever again or coughing more, that 72-hour countdown clock gets reset, and you’ll need to start counting down those three days again as soon as you’re once more fever free and otherwise improving.